-- The annual PHENIICS Fest, a conference organized by PHENIICS students for PHENIICS students.
+The annual PHENIICS Fest, a conference organized by PHENIICS students for PHENIICS students.
 Everyone is invited to attend and contribute through posters and talks.
-This year's event will be held May 28 and 29th 2020, at the Linear Accelerator Laboratory on the campus of Paris-Sud.
+This year's event will be held the 19th and 20th May 2022, at the Laboratory of the physics of the two infinities Irène Joliot-Curie.
 The website for this year's event may be found here (The PHENIICS Fest 2023 website will be update soon).

     PHENIICS ED Award